joseph-cavarretta/billion-rows-challenge/README.md

 ## To Run:
 :clock130:&emsp; Setup your local python virtual environment and install `requirements.txt` \
-:clock130:&emsp; Create the data file by running `src/scripts/create_data.py` \
+:clock130:&emsp; Create the data file by running `make create_data` \
 :clock130:&emsp; This will construct the 1 billion row data file and save it as `src/data/stations.txt` \
-:clock130:&emsp; Each script is written in its own file titled `test_{framework name}.py` and can be run individually under from `src/main`
+:clock130:&emsp; Each script is written in its own file titled `test_{framework name}.py` :clock130:&emsp; Run each script individually using the makefile commands (`make python`, `make polars`, 'make sqlite`, etc)

+## Files:
+`test_python.py`:
+-
+`test_pandas.py`:
+-
+`test_polars.py`:
+-
+`test_duckdb.py`:
+-
+`test_sqlite.py`:
+- Creates database `src/db/sqlite3/stations.db`
+- Creates table `stations` and loads data file
+- Runs aggregation query and returns results
+- Note: using an index on `stations.station` removed `--USE TEMP B-TREE FOR GROUP BY` from the query plan but did not improve query speed (it slowed it by 3-4x).
+The index also increased db size from 26GB to 44GB - so be weary of disk space.

 ## Results
 Python: 000 \